 The December 2017 DOC guidance on Objective 5 and Policies 24 - 27 of the NZCPS (the DOC Guidance) provides more detailed advice about how to give effect to these requirements.
-The coastal hazard screening assessment undertaken by Environment Canterbury and discussed in Section 5 of this report has been undertaken in accordance with the requirements of NZCPS Policy 24.
+The coastal hazard screening assessment undertaken by Environment Canterbury was prepared in accordance with the requirements of NZCPS Policy 24, and identified a need for further hazard modelling at Rakaia Huts township, to take account of the interaction between the coast, the hāpua and the river in the identification of high hazard and hazard areas.